rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/README.md

 ## 👨‍🍳 Exercise Intro

-**Continuous Delivery** is the ability to get code changes - *features*, *configuration changes*, *bug fixes*, *experiments* - into production or into the hands of your users **safely**, **quickly** and in a **sustainable** way.
-Part of the engineering approach to CD is to codify the build, test and release process so that software can be reliably released at any time.
+**Continuous Delivery** (CD) is the ability to get code changes - *features*, *configuration changes*, *bug fixes*, *experiments* - into production or into the hands of your users **safely**, **quickly** and in a **sustainable** way.
+Part of the engineering approach to CD is to codify the build, test and release processes so that software can be reliably released at any time.
 This is the job of the **pipeline**.
 By doing so, building, testing and releasing software becomes faster and happens more frequently.

 ## 🖼️ Big Picture